 Snowflake schema

-An extension of star schema where dimension tables are normalized into sub-dimensions.
-This reduces storage redundancy but can increase query complexity.
-Best suited for environments where storage costs are a primary concern.
+A star schema extension normalizes dimension tables into sub-dimensions.
+This method reduces storage redundancy but may increase query complexity.
+It is ideal for environments where storage costs are a major concern.

 Data Vault 2.0